craftercms/docs/source/developers/developer-workflow/implementation-devops-workflow.rst

 ---------
 Releasing
 ---------
 Once the release has been QA approved and Load Testing Approved it’s time to go live.
-Now we’re going to move our code and configuration in the release to the production CMS..
+Now we’re going to move our code and configuration in the release to the production CMS.

 Finalize the Release Branch
 ---------------------------